AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td rowspan="7">Patient.address</td>
                     <td>Composition.extension(information-recipient)> Patient.address</td>
                     <td rowspan="7">
-                        <p>This requirement states a PSML document, when uploaded to the My Health Record, will not contain any address for the consumer within the document.</p>
+                        <p>This requirement prohibits inclusion of any address for the consumer when uploaded to the My Health Record.</p>
-                        <p>This requirement is enfoced in the My Health Record Patient profile.</p>
+                        <p>This requirement may be enforced by mandating conformance to the [My Health Record Patient](StructureDefinition-patient-mhr-1.html) profile.</p>
-                        <p>Other patient profiles in this implementation guide allow the optional inclusion of address to support point-to-point transmission.</p>
                   </td>
                 </tr>
                 <tr>